cmendible/cmendible.github.io/content/posts/2022/2022-01-18-protect-node-or-dotnet-api-with-aad.md

 categories:
 - dotnet
 - azure
-date: "2022-01-07T10:00:00Z"
+date: "2022-01-18T10:00:00Z"
 description: 'Protect your Node.js or .NET API with Azure Active Directory)'
 images: ["/assets/img/posts/aad.png"]
-draft: true
+draft: false
 tags: ["dotnet", "nodejs", "aad", "azure active directory"]
 title: 'Protect your Node.js or .NET API with Azure Active Directory'
 ---

-One question I often get from by my customers is to show then how to use Azure Active Directroy to protect their Node.js or .NET APIs.
+One question I often get from by my customers is how to use Azure Active Directroy to protect their Node.js or .NET APIs.

-Every songle time I answer by redirecting them to this amazing post ([Proteger una API en Node.js con Azure Active Directory](https://www.returngis.net/2021/04/proteger-una-api-en-node-js-con-azure-active-directory/)), written in spanish, by my friend and peer Gisela Torres ([0gis0](https://twitter.com/0gis0)).
+Every single time I answer by redirecting them to this amazing post ([Proteger una API en Node.js con Azure Active Directory](https://www.returngis.net/2021/04/proteger-una-api-en-node-js-con-azure-active-directory/)), written in spanish, by my friend and peer Gisela Torres ([0gis0](https://twitter.com/0gis0)).

 Sometimes they come back with more questions:

 * How do we use Terrafrom to register the API and Client in Azure Active Directory?
-* How can we validate the scope in the Node.js API when using JwtStrategy strategy?
+* How can we validate the scope in the Node.js API when using [JwtStrategy](http://www.passportjs.org/packages/passport-jwt/) strategy?
 * Can you provide a .NET application sample that performs the same validation and without boilerplate?

-So  in this post what I'm going to do is answer those last 3 questions based on Gisela's [code](https://github.com/0GiS0/protected-nodejs-api-with-azure-ad) and alos create a PowerShell client to test your APIs:
+In this post what I'm going to do is give an answer to each of those 3 questions, based on Gisela's [code](https://github.com/0GiS0/protected-nodejs-api-with-azure-ad), and also create a PowerShell client to test your APIs:

 ## Terraform script to register the API and Client with Azure Active Directory

+This sample creates two Application Registrations.
+The first one (passport-client) will act as the client and the second one (passport-test-api) will be used to protect the Node.js and .NET APIs.

 ### Create main.tf with the following contents: